gsans/amplify-london-cycles/README.md

 }
 ```

->Important: enabling searches in your application will incur in costs.
-As part of the AWS Free Tier you are able to use searches for at least 30 days and up to 1GB data transfer with no cost.*

 ## Deploy with the AWS Amplify Console

 The AWS Amplify Console provides hosting for fullstack serverless web apps.
 [Learn more](https://console.amplify.aws).
 Deploy this app to your AWS account with a single click:

 [![amplifybutton](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/gsans/amplify-london-cycles)

+>**Important**: enabling searches in your application will incur in costs.
+As part of the AWS Free Tier you are able to use searches for at least 30 days and up to 1GB data transfer with no cost.*

 The Amplify Console will fork this repo in your GitHub account, and then build and deploy your backend and frontend in a single workflow.
 Your app will be available at `https://master.APPID.amplifyapp.com`.